-The campus contract administrator of University Dining Service is the Parkside Student Center Assistant Director – Operations.
-Questions, complaints, waivers or exceptions should be forwarded to the contract administrator for consideration and follow-up with the Parkside Student Center Director and contractor.
-The contracted right of first refusal is rarely waived and should only be requested where circumstances would indicate University Dining Service would not be able to for valid reasons not want to provide the desired service.
+The campus contract administrator of University Dining Service is the Student Center Director.
+Questions, complaints, waivers or exceptions should be forwarded to the contract administrator for consideration and follow-up with the contractor.
+The contracted right of first refusal is rarely waived and should only be requested where circumstances would indicate University Dining Service would not be able, for valid reasons, not want to provide the desired service.

 The objectives of this policy are:

 - To ensure that all food events on campus are both safe and enjoyable;

 - To reduce and prevent the potential for food borne illnesses from food that is served, sold or given away at University event;

 - To inform the campus community of the state and local health regulations concerning food safety (including preparation, storage, transporting, handling and serving);